8 Reasons Why Flirting With Others While In A Relationship Can Be Risky

 According to the Merriam-Webster dictionary, flirting is defined as "to behave amorously without serious intent."
 Amorously is an adjective that means "inclined or disposed to love, especially sexual love."
 So, flirting could be defined as "to behave, with the inclination of sexual love, without serious intent."

-Studies show that flirting is much more than fun bantering at parties, bars, and workplaces.
+Studies show that flirting is much more than harmless or fun bantering at parties, bars, and workplaces, or with your friends.
 In fact, flirting is a universal and essential aspect of human interaction.
 Anthropological research has found that flirting is found, in some form, in all cultures and societies around the world.
 Furthermore, the research shows that flirting is a basic instinct that is part of human nature and that if we did not express interest in people through flirtation would not progress to reproduction, and the human species would become extinct.

 Is flirting cheating

-Although many people believe that playful flirting with someone while you're in a relationship is harmless, there can be downfalls to entertaining such an idea – for example, temptations to take it to the next level.
+Although many people believe that playful flirting with someone new or with friends while you're in a relationship is harmless, there can be downfalls to entertaining such an idea – for example, temptations to take it to the next level.
 Now, what is cheating?
-Most would gravitate to the obvious example of two lovers secretively meeting each other away from their partners engaging in forbidden sex.
-However, cheating can be non-physical as well.
+Most would gravitate to the obvious example of two lovers secretly meeting each other away from their partners and engaging in forbidden sex.
+However, cheating can happen in non-physical ways as well.
 Many think that if there's no physical contact, it's not cheating.
 One can have an affair with no sexual intimacy whatsoever.

 Eight reasons why flirting with others outside your relationship can be risky

-There are many reasons why flirting with other people while you’re in a committed, monogamous relationship could be risky.
+There are many reasons why flirting with different people or with friends while you’re in a committed, monogamous relationship could be risky.
 Below are eight to consider.

 1. It could lead to cheating

 As discussed before, emotional affairs are many times gateway affairs that could result in a sexual affair.
-What may seem like an innocent flirtation that you're sure won't go any further can very well turn into something more, and it may be wiser not to risk it at all.
-Even if you have the most benign intentions and are completely and utterly head over heels for your partner, the subtle changes in flirtation can lead to negative outcomes.
+What may seem like an innocent flirtation that you're sure won't go any further can very well happen and turn into something more, and what seemed like fun may be a larger risk than you may think.wiser not to risk it at all.
+Even if you have the most benign intentions and are completely and utterly head over heels for your partner, subtle changes in flirtation can happen and lead to negative outcomes.

 2. You may already be cheating